digital-asset/daml/docs/source/json-api/lf-value-specification.rst

 If you use
 :doc:`the JavaScript code generator </app-dev/bindings-ts/daml2js>`
 with TypeScript, the generated types for templates and choices will incorporate the following automatically.
-You can use this to observe how these rules apply to your templates, or to simply ignore this document and rely on the TypeScript type checker to tell you how to encode data for JSON API correctly.
+You can use this to observe how these rules apply to your templates, or ignore this document and rely on the TypeScript type checker to tell you how to encode data for JSON API correctly.